 1. Not less than one hour of classroom or direct faculty instruction and a minimum of two hours out of class student work each week for approximately fifteen weeks for one semester or trimester hour of credit, or ten to twelve weeks for one quarter hour of credit, or the equivalent amount of work over a different amount of time, or

 2. At least an equivalent amount of work as required outlined in item 1 above for other academic activities as established by the institution including laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours.

-The College’s requirement is competence in a foreign language at the 102/112 level and at least one semester of coursework in this language taken at Tulane.
+The College's foreign language requirement is competence at the 1020/1120 level and at least one semester of coursework in this language taken at Tulane.
 Students who entered Tulane as transfer students may be permitted to satisfy this requirement with transfer credit.
 See the individual school sections of this catalog for any additional requirements set by the schools.
 All students must receive formal placement in any foreign language they plan to take while at Tulane.

 These policies apply to all students, including those who contemplate leaving for any reason prior to graduation.